NREL/OpenStudio-user-documentation/docs/measures/measure_writing_guide.md

 *   Test for bad argument values.
 If for example you ask for a double but you expect to get a non-negative value.
 Use this to make sure the measure fails gracefully with the proper error message to the user.
 Ideally you can have one of these for any argument which has the possibility of invalid use entry.
 *   Test good argument values.
 You may have a number of these testing various input conditions.
 You may also swap out different seed models.

-### Setup Measure and Runner
+### Create Measure Instance and Runner
 This will look pretty much the same for all measures and tests.
-The main change will be updating teh class of the measure.
+The main change will be updating the class of the measure.
 Refer to the measure.rb that goes with the test to confirm it is correct.

 ```ruby
     # create an instance of the measure